 Here are five ways to massage that smooth out cellulite, along with the basic rules for applying the cream of your choice.
-We recommend the Duo Glauscine from Institut Esthederm and the Sculpting Cream from Medicart both available on our online store.
+We recommend the Intensive Glauscine Serum in combination with Institut Esthederm’s Intensive Glauscine Cream or Medicart’s Sculpting Cream available at the Epiderma online store.

 Effleurage is the technique that prepares the skin for the deeper pressure to come.